paulbellamy/mango/README.markdown

 * GET/POST/PUT/DELETE/HEAD/OPTIONS/PATCH/ANY

-  Usage: mango.Get(path string, http.HandlerFunc) http.HandlerFunc
+  Usage: mango.GET(path string, http.HandlerFunc) http.HandlerFunc

   Creates a scoped handler which will only respond to the matching path regexp, and HTTP method.
 Best used in conjunction with the Routes helper.